gowtham1723/gowtham1723.github.io/_pages/about.md

 Latest News
 ===============
+  * **29-Aug-2025** - Completed the Applied Scientist internship at Amazon.
+  * **20-Aug-2025** - Gave a poster presentation on "Multimodal Biomarkers for Schizophrenia: Towards Individual Symptom Severity Estimation" at Interspeech 2025.
+  * **19-Aug-2025** - Gave a poster presentation on "Analyzing the Impact of Accent on English Speech: Acoustic and Articulatory Perspectives" at Interspeech 2025.
+  * **16-Jun-2025** - Started as an Applied Scientist Intern in the Transcribe team at Amazon.
   * **19-May-2025** - Our Paper "Analyzing the Impact of Accent on English Speech: Acoustic and Articulatory Perspectives" got accpeted for publication at Interspeech 2025.
   * **19-May-2025** - Our Paper "Multimodal Biomarkers for Schizophrenia: Towards Individual Symptom Severity Estimation" got accepted for publication at Interspeech 2025
   * **09-May-2025** - Successfully completed my PhD Proposal Examination on "Multimodal Behavioral Biomarkers for Schizophrenia: Towards explainable Detection and Severity Estimation" and advacned to PhD Candidacy.